EricLeeSanders/Algorithms-Butler/README.md

 # Algorithms-Butler
-Algorithms from my class at Butler University.
+Some of the algorithms from my class at Butler University.

 These algorithms are for the 0-1 Knapsack problem.

+Algorithms Used:
+* Dynamic Programming (Knapsack-Dynamic-Simple, Knapsack-Dynamic-Refined)
+* Backtracking (Knapsack-Backtrack)
+* Branch and Bound w/ Priority Queue (Knapsack-Branch-Bound)

 Given n items with a weight and value, put these items into a knapsack with a maximum weight capacity in order to receive a maximum total value while staying below or at the capacity.

 Example input: